• Skip to main content

 • Kosher salt and ground black pepper – are used as seasonings and enhance all flavors and bring them together in one cohesive dish.

-• Butter – is that magic ingredient that both adds rich buttery flavor and browns the ribs. (not pictured)
+• Butter – is that magic ingredient that adds rich buttery flavor and browns the meat. (not pictured)

 • Onion and garlic – these aromatic alliums add their distinctive flavor profile to the rich wine sauce.